ruby-cute/ruby-cute/examples/g5k-tutorial.md

     "paranoia-7",
     "paravance-72-eth0",

-We have to choose the one we are interested in.
-In order to do that we need to get the real names of the machines and not the ones assigned by the VLAN.
+In order to choose the right probes, we need to get the real names of the machines and not the ones assigned by the VLAN.
 We can consult the job information:

     nodes_normal = []
     jobs.each{ |site,job| nodes_normal.push(job["assigned_nodes"])}
-    nodes_normal.flatten!

-which gives:
+Which will give us an Array of Arrays that we can flatten by doing:

-    [97] pry(main)> nodes_normal
+    [97] pry(main)> nodes_normal.flatten!
     => [["paranoia-6.rennes.grid5000.fr"], ["graphite-4.nancy.grid5000.fr"]]

 As we are going to fetch the data for Rennes (First node).
 We could do: